jdleesmiller/jdleesmiller.github.io/_drafts/lessons-from-building-node-apps-docker.markdown

 [^srv]: Fundamentally, it doesn't matter where the files go in the container. `/opt` would also be a very reasonable choice.
 Another option would be to keep them under `/home/node`, which simplifies some file permissions management in development but requires more typing and makes less sense in production, where I'll advocate for letting root own the application files as a way of keeping them read only.
 In any case, `/srv` will do.

 [^compose-file-v2]: Both the 2.x and 3.x versions of the Docker Compose file format are still being actively developed.
 The main benefit of the 3.x series is that it is cross-compatible between single-node applications running on Docker Compose and multi-node applications running on Docker Swarm.
 In order to be compatible, version 3 drops some useful features from version 2.
 If you are only interested in Docker Compose, you might prefer to stick with the [latest 2.x format](https://docs.docker.com/compose/compose-file/compose-file-v2/).

+[^build-as-root]: Some of the trickery in our `Dockerfile` could be removed if we ran the `npm install` build step as root.
+We can do this and still use the unprivileged node user at runtime, which is where most of the security benefits reside.
+In that case the `Dockerfile` would look more like this:
+    ```Dockerfile
+    FROM node:10.16.3

+    WORKDIR /srv/chat

+    COPY package.json package-lock.json ./

+    RUN npm install --quiet

+    USER node
+    ```

+    This is cleaner, without the need for some `mkdir` and `chown` tricks, at the expense of running `npm install` as root at build time.
+Overall, I think the modest increase in complexity is worth it to avoid running the build as root, but you might decide that you prefer the cleaner `Dockerfile`.
+One caveat if you choose this path is that in later sections, you would need to run a shell as root (instead of the node user) in order to install new dependencies, as in `docker-compose run --rm --user root chat bash`; this is a bit like "sudoing" to install packages, which is a fairly familiar experience.

 [^named-volume]: We could instead use an *anonymous volume* to contain the modules, just by omitting the name:
     ```diff